ChristFarrell/_cm/MidTerm Homework/MidtermNotes.md

 ## [GrowthDensity]()

 On first program, this program will find the growth and density from Indonesia.
 In general, this program will collect population per province and provincial area data.
-For the growth, we calculate using the rule:
+For the growth, we calculate using the rule:<br>
 $$Growth (\%) = \frac{P_{after} - P_{before}}{P_{before}} \times 100$$

 Notes:
 - $P_{before}$  : The mean of last year.
 - $P_{after}$   : The mean of that year.

-For the density, we calculate using the rule:
+For the density, we calculate using the rule:<br>
 $$Density = \frac{Population}{Area}$$

 As the result shown, there also showing the graph of growth and density.